top of page

 Winter Storytelling Retreat

-In the Storyteller's Apothecary, we gather to reawaken our mythic imagination and deepen into our own journey through poetry, folklore, and storytelling.
+In the Storyteller's Apothecary, we gather to reawaken our mythic imagination and deepen into our own journey through poetry, folklore and storytelling.
 We share old stories and new stories.
 We practice the art of mythopoetics.
 We let stories work on us and inspire us to remember our own magic.
-We engage in writing as a sacred ritual and as a portal to Soul.
-In 2025, we will host ongoing virtual circles, seasonal folklore immersions and a winter storytelling retreat.

 January Story (2025)